-How dawn dish soap works to kill fleas
+But how does dawn dish soap kill fleas?

 Dawn dish soap is a detergent used in cleaning dishes.
 However, like a flea control mechanism, dawn dish soap reduces the surface tension of water and thus fleas sink and drown.
 Therefore, dish soap is considered to work as a surfactant.

-But first: Video Tutorial On How Soap Reduces Surface Tension Of Water
+But first: How Soap Reduces Surface Tension Of Water

 Dawn has surfactants ingredients that reduce the water’s surface tension.
 Therefore, when you add the dish soap to water, the fleas that could ordinarily float on water will sink in the cleaning water and drown.